SatoruMuro/SAM2GUIfor3Drecon/README.md

-# SAM2  for 3D reconstruction
+# SAM2 GUI for 3D reconstruction

 # AI-Powered Segmentation and Interactive Refinement for Labor-Saving 3D Reconstruction